KankakeeCommunityCollege/coronavirus/README.md

 #### Jekyll + Gulp + Sass + Yarn + BrowserSync + ...

-Development of the new KCC Athletics site based off of design mockups
+Development of the new KCC website based off of design mockups and using open source technologies.

 ## Requirements
 	- Jekyll - `$ gem install jekyll bundler`